Tulsa Annual Awards

 Honoring Local Heroes

-We will celebrate the first responders of the COVID-19 pandemic.
+We honor the frontline workers of the COVID-19 pandemic.
 Thanks to the fortitude and leadership of the medical community, and frontline workers from a variety of sectors, Tulsa continues to navigate through this pandemic together.
 Their work benefits all of us during a challenging time – particularly the most vulnerable.
-This special program will premiere on Thursday, November 5.

 The Annual Awards is the major source of funding for free programming and current events in our nation remind us of the critical need for OCCJ’s work.
 At the heart of our mission is creating spaces for dialogue and programs that serve to empower, educate, and inspire Oklahomans to create inclusive communities and, ultimately overcome oppression.